Joining St. Mary’s

 All admissions for Reception to Year 6 are managed by Manchester City Council.

-Even if you have a nursery place for your child within St Mary's, you will still need to apply for a Reception place.
+Even if you have a nursery place for your child at St Mary's, you will still need to apply for a Reception place.
 Please go to Manchester City council's school admissions webpage to find out how you can apply for a school place for your child.

 In Year Admissions for Year 6 pupils